FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/index.md

 - If you want to deploy your dApp to the testnet, check out our [Deploying a dApp to Testnet](./deploying-a-dapp-to-testnet.md) guide.

+- If you want to further validate the functionality of your dApp and program types, check out the `test` directory in your `create fuels` project.
+Couple this with our [testing guide](https://docs.fuel.network/docs/fuels-ts/testing/) to get a better understanding of how to test your dApp.

 - If you have any questions or need help, feel free to reach out to us on the [Official Fuel Forum](https://forum.fuel.network/).

 - If you want to learn more about the Fuel Stack, check out the [Fuel Docs](https://docs.fuel.network/).